“I don’t remember giving a moment’s thought to the fact that we had just sketched out a plan to kill millions of people.”

 Ken Alibek – born Kanatzhan “Kanat” Alibekov – was a Soviet microbiologist.
 Prior to his defection to the United States in 1992, Alibek was First Deputy Director of Biopreparat, the USSR’s secret biowarfare project.

 In other news, I might be dying right now.
-Something might be in my body, invisibly small, eluding my T-cells and my MHC and murdering me.
-Like a citizen in Kabul being targeted by a reaper drone, I’ll never see my killer’s face.
-My loved ones won’t be able to curse it or shake their hands at it.
-My body will go into a plague bag and then into a cremation oven, perhaps after infecting others.
+Something deadly might be in my body, invisibly small, eluding my T-cells and multiplying like a gathering snowfall underneath my skin.
+My killer has no face.
+Like a citizen in Kabul being targeted by a reaper drone, my loved ones won’t be able to curse my murderer or exact revenge on it.
+My body will go into a plague bag, then into a cremation oven.
+If I have a legacy, it will be the infection of others.

-And these are only natural plagues.
+And these are natural plagues, constrained by evolutionary limitations.
 Engineered ones are far worse.
-Nature can create shapes that float on water, such as curved leaves, but they’ll never be as strong and buoyant as a Nimitz-class aircraft carrier.
-Unconstrained by evolutionary pressure, a laboratory can theoretically create a disease far worse than any seen in nature.
-The biohazards Alibek worked on were synthetic tularemia, anthrax, glanders, haemorraghic fever, and anthrax.
-But the true biohazard was Abelikov himself.
-He was a sorcerer of the spirochete, driving nature far beyond its natural constraints and then straight over a cliff.
+Nature can create shapes that float on water, such as curved leaves, but only man can build the Nimitz-class aircraft carrier.
+The biohazards Alibek works on are synthetic tularemia, anthrax, glanders, haemorraghic fever, and anthrax.
+But the true biohazard is Abelikov himself.
+He was a sorcerer of the spirochete, driving nature beyond its natural constraints and then straight over a cliff.

 “We saw ourselves as custodians of a mystery that no one else understood, warriors or high priests of a secret cult whose rituals could not be revealed.”

-The thing about viruses is that they can’t be too deadly, or they’ll kill their carrier organisms before they get a chance to reproduce.
+The thing about viruses is that they can’t be too deadly, or they’ll kill their carrier organisms before they can spread and thus become extinct themselves.
 A man-made plague distributed from airborne canisters is under no such obligations to play nice.
-Alibek wasn’t the first to see the potential for disease as a weapon: it’s been used in this way since antiquity.
+Alibek wasn’t the first to see the potential of disease as a weapon – we’ve been catapulting rotting cattle over city walls since antiquity – but backed by the Soviet military apparatus, he took it to a never-before-seen level.
 It’s impersonal, creating a layer of obfuscation between the attacker and victim.
 And it’s easy for a state actor to work on bioweapon projects, telling outside inspectors that they’re merely conducting defensive research.

-But diseases have one big problem: they can’t tell friend from foe.
-Alibek has many close calls while working at Biopreparat, such as a terrifying incident in 1983 where a faulty safety valve causes a liquified super-strain of tularemia to flow upwards through an air vent.
+But weaponized diseases have a big problem: they can’t tell friend from foe.
+Alibek and his fellow researchers are playing with fire, and he has many close calls at Biopreparat, such as a terrifying incident in 1983 where a faulty safety valve causes a liquified super-strain of tularemia to flow upwards through an air vent.

 “I opened the door and took a few steps inside.
 It was pitch black.
 I reached back, groping in the darkness for the light switch.
 When I finally hit the switch and looked down, I found I was standing in a puddle of liquid tularemia.
 It was milky brown–the highest possible concentration.
 The puddle at my feet was only a few centimeters deep, but there was enough tularemia on the floor to infect the entire population of the Soviet Union.”